What is Dogecoin (DOGE)?

 In the first week of April 2021, the price of Dogecoin blew up by 100% within 24 hours, and about 500% within seven days.

-There may have been similar cases with Dogecoin in the past eight years of its existence, but it hasn’t gained as much of a media spotlight as it does now in 2021.
+There may have been similar cases with Dogecoin in the past eight years of its existence, but it hasn’t gained as much of a media spotlight as it does now.

 Is Dogecoin a good investment?